Stabbing Planes

-As mentioned in the introduction, we feel that $\SP$ has potential, in combination with state-of-the-art algorithms for SAT, for improved performance on certain hard instances, or possibly to solve harder problems such as maxSAT or counting satisfying assignments, possibly in conjunction with solvers such as CPLEX.
+As mentioned in the related work section, \cite{FlemingGIPRTW21} proved superpolynomial lower bounds on $\SP$ proofs with coefficients of magnitude bounded above by $2^{n^\delta}$ for some constant $\delta >0$ by reducing to Cutting Planes lower bounds, however it is unclear whether this reduction can be made to work for arbitrarily large coefficients.
+Dadush and Tiwari~\cite{DadushT20} exhibited an upper bound of $\exp(\poly(n))$ on the magnitude of the coefficients in any Stabbing Planes proof.
+Thus, one potential (although seemingly unlikely) way to resolve this question is to improve their upper bound to $2^{n^\delta}$.
+Another approach for obtaining lower bounds on general Stabbing Planes proofs, suggested by Garg et al.~\cite{GargGKS18}, would be to obtain lifting theorem for intersection of triangles trees. \item Fleming et al.~\cite{FlemingGIPRTW21} showed that any bounded-weight Stabbing Planes ($\SP^*$) proof can be quasi-polynomially translated into Cutting Planes.
+Can this simulation be improved to handle $\SP$ proofs of arbitrarily large coefficients?
+Alternatively, can we separate $\SP$ from $\CP$? \item As mentioned in the introduction, we feel that $\SP$ has potential, in combination with state-of-the-art algorithms for SAT, for improved performance on certain hard instances, or possibly to solve harder problems such as maxSAT or counting satisfying assignments.
 The upper bound on the Tseitin example illustrates the kind of reasoning that $\SP$ is capable of: arbitrarily splitting the solution space into sub-problems based on some measure of progress.
 This opens up the space of algorithmic ideas for solvers and should allow one to take fuller advantage of the expressibility of integer linear inequalities.
 For example, since geometric properties of the rational hull formed by the set of constraints can be determined efficiently, an $\SP$-based solver could branch on linear inequalities representing some geometric properties of the rational hull.
-Therefore, it is an open problem to realize a $\SP$ based solvers or to implement $\SP$-like branching in conjunction with current solvers such as CPLEX.
+Therefore, it is an open problem to realize a $\SP$ based solvers or to implement $\SP$-like branching in conjunction with current solvers. \end{enumerate}